 Unitarian Universalism is a religion centered on an open-ended quest for meaning in life and shared effort to put our best values into practice every day.
 It has its roots in two distinct liberal religious movements that shared a philosophy of religious tolerance and questioning.
 Unitarian Universalists search for truth along many paths.
 Instead of centering our religion on specific beliefs, we gather around shared values that include the inherent worth and dignity of every person.
-The most succinct yet comprehensive statement of our common beliefs is contained in the Principles and Purposes of the Unitarian Universalist Association (UUA).
+The most succinct yet comprehensive statement of our common beliefs is contained in the Seven Principles of the Unitarian Universalist Association (UUA) as seen below.

 The UU Seven Principles

 There are seven principles that member congregations of the UUA affirm and promote:

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregations;